Fallacies in advertising vs. false advertising – what publishers should know

 When publishers permit false advertising creatives to be displayed on their websites, they risk jeopardizing the trust of their audience, their hard-earned website traffic, and their reputation.
 Luckily, there are ways to act when something like that happens or even to prevent it completely – we will delve into that deeper in the next paragraphs!

-Fallacies used in advertising, on the other hand, are techniques that help to sell the product or service.
+Advertising fallacies, on the other hand, are techniques that help to sell the product or service.
 Usually, advertisers try to evoke a sense of credibility and desirability in their potential consumers with cognitive biases, emotional triggers, and logical errors.
 Most advertisements based upon such strategies aren’t illegal, as opposed to clearly false advertising.
+There are many different logical fallacies in advertisements.
+Now, let’s take a look at the most common ones!

 • Ad hominem fallacy – this term derives from Latin and can be loosely translated to “against the person”.
-Advertisers using this tactic attempt to discredit their opponents and make them appear unattractive by appealing to emotions;
+Ad hominem in advertising is used as an attempt to discredit the advertisers’ opponents and make them appear unattractive by appealing to emotions;

 • Halo effect in advertising is mostly used to make the potential buyers believe that the new product is as good as some old one made by the same company, although not yet tested out.
 This kind of belief is based on the human tendency to attribute certain positive features to the whole brand after a good previous encounter with its products;